<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/26/03/0048638-endgame-for-the-open-web" />
+<link rel="alternate" type="text/html" href="https://kottke.org/18/08/a-comprehensive-guide-to-yellow-stripey-things" />

 <author>